Shame is the most powerful master emotion. It’s the fear that we aren’t good enough. Brené Brown

 I didn’t feel anger at the perpetrator, at least not in the moment of the abuse.
 It didn’t occur to young me to defend myself, to walk out or to report his behaviour to the owner of the store.
 My knee-jerk, unthinking reaction was an assumption of guilt on my part and an assumption of ‘good reason’ on his.

 I must have done something offensive without realising.
-I must have caused him to speak to me like that because of something about me.
-I must have been to blame and I had every reason therefore to hide and be ashamed.
+I guess I caused him to speak to me like that because of something about me.
+Maybe I’m to blame and I should be ashamed.

 I wouldn’t respond in the same way now as I did then, rest assured.
 But why then, did I feel the shame for that unknown young man’s random verbal violence?